Cladagh Glen Scout Centre

 Situated along a wooded glen, Cladagh Glen Scout Centre is named after the Cladagh river formed in the depths of the Marble Arch Caves.

-The site is situated along a wooded glen with the camping area adjacent to the river.
+The site is situated along a wooded glen with a camping area adjacent to the river.
 Toilet and shower facilities (including those for the disabled) are available in the main building.
 This building consists of four dormitories, a main hall, a fully fitted kitchen and a drying room.
-The site has a campfire circle and a bar-b-que area and firewood is available on site.
+The site has a campfire circle and a bar-b-que area and firewood are available on site.

 Gentle gradients, a few steep parts and steps